jina-ai/example-app-store/README.md

 You may also see several `__pycache__` folders with `.pyc` files.
 Don't worry about these.
 [They're explained here](https://stackoverflow.com/a/16869074) if you really want to know.

-## FAQ

-### Why this dataset?

-It contains a lot of metadata, including (working) links to icons.
-I want to build a nice front-end to show off the search experience so graphical assets are vital.
-Plus stuff like ratings, descriptions, the works.

-### The download/purchase buttons don't do anything

-This is just a demo search engine.
-It has no functionality beyond that.

-### How can I change basic settings?

-Edit `backend/backend_config.py`